 An example message would be:

-The customer approach appears rather "general".
+The approach is quite "general".

-I'm looking forward to a professional exchange.
+I'm looking forward to a professional exchange

-First name Last name".
+First name Name"

 And already we've have started an exciting conversation.
 The typical answer is that the other party doesn't have a target group and therefore doesn't have a good acquisition process.
 This is then the door opener to give the contact a few valuable impulses and build trust in a free initial meeting.

 Then we have a warmed-up lead who we can - as soon as there's interest in our service - invite to a sales meeting.
 Of course, this is just an example, your chat flow could look completely different and that's totally okay.
 As long as the conversation remains personal, friendly and honest, everything is fine.

 As a general rule, the routine should only "cost" you 30 to 60 minutes a day and generate one to five new prospects - depending on how well you know your audience, what content you post and how you write with contacts.

 With target group owner partners, the procedure is similar, except that you make your idea of a joint interview or blog post directly in the first email or message on social media and ask them what they think about it.
 You can find an example of a joint interview with me and an audience owner partner in this YouTube video.
 Pascal offers a form tool for WordPress so he also has agencies as his target audience.